PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The eventual phase should use a frozen ModelIR/layout/diagnostics context, two direct owner imports, two stable IDs, and one fresh shared scope per build, while retaining the historical callback boundary.

+That pair now uses `BoundaryBatchMatMulUnaryContext` and two stable IDs in `passes/boundary_batchmatmul_unary_orchestration.py`.
+Both owners are direct imports, every builder creates one fresh scope shared by the immutable invocations, and the lowerer no longer imports either runner.
+The historical helper remains the same zero-argument `LayoutRecoveryContext` callback as a four-line delegate, with unchanged stable neighbors.
+The efficiency fixture now exercises the explicit runner and retains one graph-index build.
+Focused, architecture, pass-efficiency, core, and TensorFlow-import-blocked suites pass.